 Now that you know the main types of night vision scopes, you have to think about the reason you’re buying the scope in the first place.

-- Target Practice/Plinking/Airsoft Competitions – If you decide to buy a night vision scope just for fun, you shouldn’t spend your hard earned money on anything but a first generation scope.
+- Target Practice/Plinking/Airsoft Competitions – If you decide to buy a night vision scope just for fun, you shouldn’t spend your hard-earned money on anything but a first-generation scope.
 This kind of scope will provide clear enough images to be able to shoot accurately from a fair distance, and you don’t necessarily have to turn your illuminator off so that other people won’t see you with their night vision optics, so there will be no problems in that aspect.
-These scopes are cheap, reliable, and they can be used for this kind of activities with great results.
+These scopes are cheap, reliable, and they can be used for this kind of activity with great results.

 - Tactical Situations – Whenever you’re engaged in a tactical situation, you need the best equipment available.
 When it comes to night vision rifles, the best equipment by far is represented by the third generation scopes.